 In the deep semi-supervising setting, particularly in the current SOTA \cite{sohn2020fixmatch} \cite{berthelot2019mixmatch}, several works seek to minimise a semi-supervised loss $\hat{L}_{ssl}$ composed of two or more terms, one each for the labelled and unlabelled data points and potentially others covering entropy minimisation etc., which has the following form:

 where $\eta$ is a balancing parameter.
 For our approach we wanted to strip away as much complexity from the loss function as possible in an effort to see what elements are required for good performance.
-We move away from using a multi-term loss and instead only use the standard supervised loss which has worked so well in supervised image classification.
-To include our unlabelled data we use mixed batches of size $b$ which are made up of $b_l$ labelled samples and $b_u$ unlabelled samples to which we have assigned a pseudo-label $\hat{y}$.
+We move away from using a composite loss and instead only use the standard supervised loss which has worked so well in supervised image classification.
+To include our unlabelled data we use composite batches of size $b$ which are made up of $b_l$ labelled samples and $b_u$ unlabelled samples to which we have assigned a pseudo-label $\hat{y}$.
 Our semi-supervised loss, $L_{ssl}$, is given by:

-Note that in \eqref{ssl-cost} $y_i$ may be a ground truth label or a pseudo-label.
+Note that in \eqref{ssl-cost} we use $y_i$ to refer to both ground truth labels and pseudo-labels for brevity.
 What is remarkable about this loss is its simplicity.
 There is no confidence thresholding of the pseudo-labels, additional weighting parameters, no consistency based terms or other regularisations.
 Instead we rely upon the strength of the combination of an a energy based graphical approach to pseudo-labels estimation and the clever use of strong augmentation to increase generalisation.